System Requirements

 Advanced Screen

-Clicking the advanced interface button or interface header - will bring the advanced interface up:
+Clicking the advanced interface button or the header of the interface - will switch GUI to the advanced settings page:

-Here you can see the advanced preset selector, and as well sliders to control individual parameters of the instrument sound such as keyboard sensitivity, dynamic response of the piano, release time of notes, tuning and volume.
+Here you can see the advanced preset selector and sliders to control individual parameters of the instrument such as keyboard sensitivity, dynamic response of the piano, release time of the notes, tuning and volume.

 Options Screen

 You can access the options screen by clicking Options button in the lower right corner of the interface.
-Also, when the software is started for the first time, you will see the Options screen.
-Do not quickly pass by.
-Your further piano experience depends on how well you set up the dynamic response of your keyboard.
+Also, when the software is started for the first time, the Options screen will pop up automatically.
+Do not close it without checking.
+Your further piano experience depends on how well you set up the dynamic response of your MIDI keyboard.

-For my CME UF8 keyboard I find values -20...-17 to be close to optimal for my playing style, for Yamaha keyboard the slider should be around zero.
-Please tune it to match your keyboard - just keep playing, and if it plays too difficult - move the slider to the left, otherwise if the notes come too bright, move the slider to the right.
-When you are finished, press 'Save current plugin state as default' and then 'Close'.
+For example, for the CME UF8 keyboard values -20 to -17 seem to work well, for Yamaha keyboards the slider should be around zero.
+Please tune it to match your preferred touch response - just keep playing as you move the slider, and if it doesn't respond strongly enough, move the slider to the left, otherwise if the notes come too bright, move the slider to the right.
+When the tuning is finished, press 'Save current plugin state as default' and then 'Close'.

 The Sound